1 – CUT THE CRAP

 The only tricky bit?
 You’ve got to stick to the promise.

-7 – GET YOUR MRS INVOLVED
+7 – GET YOUR OTHER HALF INVOLVED

 Ok – this is the ultimate cheat.
 But it makes sense too!

 For advice on how to write a joint speech, check out the joint speech guide.
-The good news is it involves wine!

 8 – KEEP IT SHORT